Global Supply Chain Disruptions Explained

 Understanding Supply Chains

 Each step is a component of the whole.
-Should one element slow down or fail, the system is affected.
+Should one element slow down or fail, the entire system is affected.

 What Are Supply Chain Disruptions?

-Main causes of Global Supply Chain Issues
+Main Causes of Global Supply Chain Issues

 Pandemics and Health Crises